Encouragement to Stay in the Battle

 I love what Charles Spurgeon, that prince of preachers, had to say about how God used Jael:

-So we have the conclusion of the battle.
 Chapter 4, verse 23, tells us that “On that day God subdued Jabin the king of Canaan before the people of Israel.”
-Chapter 5, verse 31, tells us: “And the land had rest for forty years.”
+Chapter 5, verse 31, tells us, “And the land had rest for forty years.”

 Notice the sequence: first the battle, and then the rest.

-The impact of Deborah’s life, her courage, her faith, her godly influence was felt not only in her generation but also in the next forty years.
-It makes me ask, "What mark will your life leave on your generation and the one to come?"
+The impact of Deborah’s life, her courage, her faith, her godly influence was felt not only in her generation but also in the next.
+It makes me ask, "What mark will your life leave on your generation and the one coming behind us?"

-The spiritual battle in our day is no less intense than it was in Deborah’s.
+The spiritual battle in our day is no less intense than it was in Deborah’s day.
 The enemy is no less powerful.
 God is chastising His people for our sins and our idolatry.
 There are so many believers in our churches seem oblivious to what is going on.
-Then there are a lot of others who realize what is going on, but they feel helpless, powerless to do anything about it.
+Then there are a lot of others who realize what is going on, but we feel helpless, powerless to do anything about it.

 I received an email from Chuck Colson not too long ago.
 He said,

-I start out by reading that quote from John Angell James:
+I started out by reading that quote from John Angell James:

 A community is not likely to be overthrown where woman fulfills her mission, for by the power of her noble heart over the hearts of others, she will raise it from its ruins and restore it again to prosperity and joy.

-Oh how I pray that God will raise up in our day, not just one woman, but thousands of women across this country and around the world, women who will arise as Deborah did, women of the Word, women of clear vision, clarity, courage, conviction, faith, humility, women who are willing to say, “Yes, Lord,” women whose lives will inspire the men around them to believe God for what only He can do.
+Oh how I pray that God will raise up in our day, not just one woman, but thousands of women across this country and around the world, women who will arise as Deborah did, women of the Word, women biblical wisdom and courage and vision, women of faith, women of humility, women who are willing to say, “Yes, Lord,” women whose lives will inspire the men around them to believe God for what only God can do.

 Now, as we close, I need to say, "We need to hear this."
 We are all really inspired right now, but to say "yes" to be involved in this calling is not for the faint of heart.
 We have a tireless enemy.
 He hates God.
-He's not pleased with the thought of thousands of women saying “yes” to Christ.
-As we come to the end of our final True Woman '10 conference this year, I just want to tell you that I know more about the battle, and a whole lot more than when we started.
+He's not pleased with the thought of thousands of women saying yes to Christ.
+I just want to tell you that I know a little bit more about the battle, and a whole lot more than when we started.

-Since the launch of the True Woman Movement at True Woman ’08, for me, and for others around me, the battle has intensified.
-It's gotten much more intense, much hotter.
+Since the launch of the True Woman Movement at True Woman ’08 (many of you were there), in my own life that battle has intensified.
+It's gotten much, much hotter.
 I have battled with fear, extreme weariness, plaguing doubts, discouragement nipping at my heels day and night.
 I battle my own flesh.
 I cannot tell you how many times I have wanted to go AWOL.
 I have become tired of swimming upstream, tired of getting shot at—not only by the world, it's really not mostly come from there, but more from within.
-It's come from the Church, from well-meaning people.
-I have wanted to go back to where it’s safe, to have a more normal life.
+It's come from the Church, from well-meaning people, perhaps.
+I have wanted to go back to where it’s safe, where I could have a more normal life.

-But God has His hand and His calling on my life, not because I am anything special or extraordinary, but just because I'm a redeemed child of God.
+But God has His hand and His calling on my life, there's a call on my life, not because I am anything special or extraordinary, but just because I'm a redeemed child of God.
 My life is not my own.
 I've been purchased, bought with a price.
 It’s tethered to Christ, who is the Author and the Finisher of my faith.
-I am learning through my weakness that there is no safer place to be than in the thick of the battle with Him.
+I'm coming to realize that there is no safer place to be than in the midst of the battle with Him.

 Martin Luther said it this way: